Romanmc72/how_to_coding/LESSON_01_ESCAPE_ROOM/06_escape_room/README.md

 ## Making the Game

-I am not really going to force you to make the escape room and particular way.
+I am not really going to force you to make the escape room any particular way.
 I have a very loose escape room program that I will share here.
 Feel free to steal this one and modify it or completely start from scratch and make your own.

 Initial starting point: